PKU-MARL/DexterousHands/README.md

-# Bi-DexMani: A Benchmark for Learning Bimanual Dexterous Manipulation
+# Bimanual Dexterous Manipulation via Multi-Agent Reinforcement Learning

 ### About this repository